Seakerian/portfolio-re-revamp/README.md

-Portfolio project, developed in Next.js and Tailwiind CSS.
+Portfolio project, developed in Next.js and styled with Tailwind CSS.